gu-benites/auth-supabase-pkce-v1/src/integrating-state-and-data-fetching.md

     },
     fetchUserProfile: async (userId: string) => {
       if (!userId) {
-        // If no userId, ensure profile is null set({ profile: null });
+        set({ profile: null }); // Clear profile if no user ID return;
-        return;
       }
       try {
-        set({ isLoading: true });
+        set({ isLoading: true }); // Consider a separate profileLoading state if preferred

-        // Assuming you have a 'profiles' table keyed by user ID
+        // IMPORTANT: This assumes you have a 'profiles' table in Supabase
-        // and RLS policies are set up for users to read their own profile. const { data, error } = await supabase .from('profiles') // Replace 'profiles' with your actual table name .select('*')
+        // with RLS policies allowing users to read their own profile.
+        // Create this table with columns like 'id' (matches auth.users.id), 'username', 'avatar_url', etc. const { data: profileData, error: profileError } = await supabase .from('profiles') // Replace 'profiles' with your actual table name .select('*')
           .eq('id', userId)
           .single();

+        if (profileError && profileError.code !== 'PGRST116') { // PGRST116: 0 rows
-        if (error) throw error;
+            throw profileError;
+        }

-        // Enrich the profile with data from user_metadata if needed const currentUser = get().user;
+        // Get current user to potentially merge with user_metadata later if needed const currentUser = get().user;
-        const enrichedProfile: UserProfile = {
-          id: userId,
-          firstName: data?.first_name || currentUser?.user_metadata?.first_name,
-          lastName: data?.last_name || currentUser?.user_metadata?.last_name,
-          ...data, // Spread other fields from the profiles table };
+        if (currentUser) {
+          // Call setUserAndProfile to update both user and profile state
+          // It handles merging user_metadata if your UserProfile type expects it get().actions.setUserAndProfile(currentUser, profileData as UserProfile | null);
+        } else {
-        set({ profile: enrichedProfile, isLoading: false });
+           set({ profile: profileData as UserProfile | null, isLoading: false });
+        }

       } catch (e) {
         console.error('Error fetching user profile:', e);
         set({ error: e as Error, profile: null, isLoading: false });